 The doctor will likely check for tenderness over the deltoid ligament on the inside of the ankle.
 That could be an indicator of the presence of a Maisonneuve injury as indicated above.

 Palpation of the ankle (i.e. examination by touching) will probably be the preferred way to determine the location of the pain.
 Syndesmosis injuries will result in pain just above the ankle, whereas injuries to the lateral ligaments will cause pain at ankle level.

 Two tests are normally critical in diagnosing a high ankle sprain:

 The doctor may perform a “squeeze test” by squeezing the leg just below the knee.
+Hands are placed on either side of the leg and the tibia and fibula squeezed together.
 If the pain radiates down to the ankle, this would be a suggestion of a high ankle sprain;

 The external rotation test involves having the patient bend the knee, keeping the ankle at a 90 degree angle in relation to the leg, and rotating the foot to the outside (away from the body).
 If the patient feels pain over the ankle, this is another indication of a high ankle sprain.

-To confirm whether the high ankle sprain is accompanied by a bone fracture (ankle or fibula), doctors also need to conduct an imaging test such as an X ray scan.
-MRI or CT scans may also be used to assess the space between the tibia and the fibula and whether the syndesmotic ankle ligaments are managing to keep those two bones sufficiently close together.
+To confirm whether the high ankle sprain is accompanied by an ankle fracture, doctors also need to conduct an imaging test such as an X ray scan.
+MRI or CT scans may also be used to assess the space between the tibia and the fibula and whether the syndesmotic ankle ligaments are managing to keep these two bones sufficiently close together.

 In general, treating a high ankle sprain requires moving the tibia and fibula back into their correct positions relative to each other.
 They must then be kept in this position while healing proceeds.

-For patients without a fractured fibula, treatment will be simlar to that of a regular ankle sprain, and may include:
+For patients without a fractured fibula, treatment will be similar to that of a regular ankle sprain, and may include: